 With these “A vs B” curves, you will select particular values in A and change the B property of that selection.
 So a Hue vs Luma curve means that you select certain hues, and change their luma (brightness).

 To change the color of the shirt, select the eyedropper to the right of the hue vs hue.
 On the image, click and hold on the blue shirt to sample a range of the blue values.

 The hue vs hue curve now contains 3 points.
 The point in the middle is the hue sampled.
 The points on the outside restrict the colors affected by the correction.

 If you select the middle point and drag up or down, you begin to change the color of the shirt.
-If you click in between the outer points, new points will be added.
-If you want more hues involved in your adjustment, you can drag the two outer point farther apart to expand the range selected.
+Click between the outer points and new points will be added.
+If you want more hues involved in your adjustment, you can drag the two outer points farther apart to expand the range selected.